Tom Flanagan (footballer)

-Career
+Club career

 Milton Keynes Dons

 Flanagan captained the Milton Keynes Dons (MK Dons) under-18 team in January 2010 while a second-year scholar.
 He made his first-team debut for the MK Dons as an 82nd-minute substitute in a 5–0 defeat to Carlisle United on 13 February 2010.

 In August 2010, Flanagan signed his first professional contract with Milton Keynes Dons, on a 12-month deal with the option of a second year.
 Six months later, he joined Kettering Town, where he made his first professional start while out on loan at Kettering Town during the 2010–11 season.
 Soon after, his loan was extended until 3 March on 1 February.
 A number of top performances earned him a recall and was put straight into the line up for a midweek defeat at home, to Leyton Orient where he made his league debut of the season in a 3–2 loss on 15 February 2011.
 Later in the season, Flanagan also started the final game of the season against Oldham Athletic which ended up in a 2–1 away win.
 In 2011, he signed a new contract with the Dons; a one-year deal with the option of an additional 12 months.

 The following season, Flanagan was on the bench at the beginning of the season until playing his first match of the season against Charlton Athletic on 27 September 2011.
 Two months later on 19 November 2011, Flanagan scored his first goal for the club in a 5–1 win over Colchester United.
 Later on the season, Flanagan scored two more goals against Stevenage and Notts County.
 Flanagan earned a regular place in the starting eleven although being on the substitute bench.
 Flanagan made 21 appearances and scored three.

 On 24 March 2014, Flanagan signed a new one-year contract with the Dons.